Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 4. Goal Setting: Set realistic goals and aspirations.
 This can help you shift your focus from settling for less to striving for what truly fulfills you.

 By recognizing toxic settling, understanding its roots, and implementing strategies to resist it, you can work to create a healthier, more fulfilling life.
-Remember, you deserve the best, and settling for anything less should never be an option!
+Remember, you deserve the best.
+Settling for anything less should never be an option!

 Questions about this?
 Looking for a therapist in the Metro Detroit area to help you with toxic settling, boundaries, anxiety, depression and trauma?
 Looking for medication management?
 We’ve got you covered!
 (Insurance coverage too!
 We accept a variety of insurances- Blue Cross Blue Shield, Blue Care Network, Aetna, etc!)
 Check out our therapist page to learn about our clinicians and see who might be the right fit for you.
 And remember, don’t settle!